 The end of the calendar year brings with it many celebrations, decorations, and traditions.
 But, in the year 2020, how do we celebrate while staying safe and socially distant?
-This year has brought us so many challenges as ministries and we have adapted at ever step.
-The Advent Season is just one more opportunity to pivot and create unique opportunities for you community.
+This year has brought us so many challenges as ministries and we have adapted at every step.
+The Advent Season is just one more opportunity to pivot and create unique opportunities for your community.
 Here are 20 creative ways to celebrate Advent in 2020.

 - Online Advent Prayers – Create a special prayer form specifically for Advent.
 Embed it wherever you are highlighting your special Advent events.
 (Watch Michael Gyura’s Webmaster class on how to create an event category just for Advent 2020).

 - Interactive Advent Calendar – Using blog categories, create an Advent space just for your ministry.
 Maybe your posts are prayers, poems, reflections, videos, or pdf downloads.
 You can schedule your posts to publish every day of advent.
 Leave comments turned on so people can share their thoughts and drawings!

 Food Related Ideas

 - Recipe Swap – Use Post fields in Gravity Forms to make it easy for your webmaster.
 Allow anyone to submit their favorite recipe to share with the congregation.
 Just because you can’t eat it at the potluck doesn’t mean you can’t share.

 - Online Feast – Pick a time to have your bible study break bread together, or your whole congregation!

 - Cooking Together Separately/Dinner Church – After you share recipes, why not Zoom to cook together.
 Maybe one person is teaching how to cook a specific dish, or everyone is cooking on their own.